 Recent developments in consumer electronics have paved the way for handheld stereo cameras such as Fujifilm FinePix 3D® and Sony Bloggie 3D®, which allow users to capture stereo pairs in the wild (i.e. outside the lab).
-Using a single stereo pair captured with such a camera, we observe that while standard depth-from-stereo allows us to observe the ordering of various objects in the scene, even the state-of-art algorithms fail to give a good depth map that captures the geometry of the scene such as, the 3D structure of the facades of distant buildings and the depth of homogeneous surfaces (Fig. 3).
-The problems with stereo matching include: narrow baseline (typically 77 mm, similar to our eyes) that limits the depth from parallax [9], camera properties such as image resolution, and mismatches between sensors in terms of contrast, exposure, and focus, that lead to heavy distortion.
-In addition, problems due to scene irregularities such as ill-effects of lighting, specularities and homogeneous surfaces make the stereo matching task challenging.
+Using a single stereo pair captured in the wild using such a camera, we observe that while standard depth from stereo al-lows us to observe the ordering of various objects in the scene, even the state-of-art algorithms fail to give a good depth map that captures the geometry of the scene such as, the 3D structure of the facades of distant buildings and the depth of homogeneous surfaces (Fig. 3).
+The problems of stereo matching in case of these stereo pairs include: narrow baseline (typically 77 mm, similar to our eyes) that limits the depth from par-allax: scene irregularities such as ill-effects of lighting, specularities and homogeneous surfaces.
+In addition, camera properties such as image resolution, mismatch between sensors and cameras in terms of contrast, exposure, focus, and distortion adds to the challenge of the stereo matching task.

-However, humans (with eyes arranged similar to the cameras of a stereo camera), effectively use monocular cues from the scene to infer the 3D structure of the scene as illustrated in Fig. 1a.
-While the depth perception from stereo of the human visual system is also restricted to only a few meters, we have enough cues from monocular geometric cues and prior learning to obtain the global geometric structure of say, a building beyond the maximum depth from stereo.
-A number of recent works on depth from a single image have shown that one can obtain a fairly detailed depth map using trained models
+However, humans (with eyes arranged similar to the cameras of a stereo camera), effectively use monocular cues from the scene to infer the 3D structure of the scene as illustrated in Fig 1a.
+While the depth perception from stereo of the human visual sys-tem is also restricted to only a few meters due to the narrow baseline, we have enough cues from monocular geometric cues and prior learning, to obtain the global geometric structure of say, a building beyond the maximum depth from stereo.
+A number of recent works on depth from a single image have shown that one can obtain a fairly detailed depth map using trained models [8, 15, 16, 24].
+Prior work on single view 3D reason-ing [7, 21] and cognitive science have shown monocular geometric cues like lines and